rnsrk/wisski/wisski_mirador_block/README.md

 npm run build
 ```

-After that you have the following files in the dist subdirectory:
+After that you have the following files in the `dist` subdirectory:

+- mirador.min.js
+- LICENSE.txt
-mirador.min.js  mirador.min.js.LICENSE.txt  mirador.min.js.map
+- mirador.min.js.map

 ### Copying Mirador into your Drupal Libraries